Hex4919/Hex4919/README.md

 - 🌱 I'm doing a apprenticeship as IT-Electronics Technician at Deutsche Telekom
 - 📫 You can reach me via e-mail info@kreibich.xyz or Fedi: [@kilian@mfr.social](https://mfr.social/@kilian/)
 - I have a blog (https://kreibich.xyz/) and try to support and create a few open-source projects.
-- I run my own mastodon instances: https://troet.crynet.one/ and https://mfr.social/
+- I run my own mastodon instance:  https://mfr.social/

 <!---
 Hex4919/Hex4919 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.